-The qualification date -the date on which organisations must determine whether they qualify for the scheme in that phase -is the 31st December 2014.
-By the 5th December 2015, you must notify the Environment Agency (as the scheme administrator) that you have complied with the scheme.
+The most recent qualification date - the date on which organisations must determine whether they qualify for the scheme in that phase - is the 31st December 2018.
+By the 5th December 2019, you must notify the Environment Agency (as the scheme administrator) that you have complied with the scheme.

 BCGA has prepared a Briefing Note to provide further guidance.

 EIGA provide additional information on energy efficiency in their Technical Bulletin 15, Energy Efficiency: compliance with legal requirements and best practices.

 The Energy Performance of Buildings Directive makes it a legal requirement that an accredited inspector undertakes a mandatory Energy Efficiency Inspection, at least once every 5 years, on any air conditioning system over 12 kW total capacity.

 These inspections are designed to ensure the system is suitable for the intended purpose and is operating correctly and efficiently.
 The regulations are enforced by Trading Standards and carry fines for non-compliance.

 It is not mandatory to act on the recommendations of the Air Conditioning Energy Efficiency Inspection, however the findings often highlight energy saving opportunities which easily outweigh the cost of the inspection and remedial works.